Your Fertility Calendar: The Best Days to Get Pregnant Ranked in Order

 The studies mentioned above do not all use the same methods for determining when ovulation occurred, which makes it difficult to compare the fertile window between studies.
 For example, the day considered to be O-1 in the three studies might not actually be the same day, because each of the studies used a different method to identify ovulation (basal body temperature shift, ultrasound, LH test, etc.).

-The major takeaway from all this uncertainty?
 Your best bet is still to simply have sex at least every other day of your fertile window.
 As soon as you start seeing signs that your fertile window is beginning (like fertile cervical mucus or an fertile window indication on your fertility tracker), you should plan to have sex over the next several days.
 Don’t wait for a positive ovulation test to have sex, because by the time your test turns positive, you may have already missed some of your most fertile days.

 And for any readers who want to really geek out about this stuff, this free journal article provides a detailed perspective on the optimization of natural fertility.